veit/python-basics-tutorial/docs/libs/glossary.rst

        community.
 All Python developers can use and distribute their distributions.

+   Python Packaging Authority
+   PyPA
+       The `Python Packaging Authority <https://www.pypa.io/en/latest/>`_ is a working group that manages several software projects for packaging, distributing and installing Python libraries.
+However, the goals stated in `PyPA Goals <https://www.pypa.io/en/latest/future/>`_ were created
+       during discussions around :pep:`516`, :pep:`517` and :pep:`518`, which
+       allowed competing workflows with the :term:`pyproject.toml-based build system that do not need to be interoperable.

    release
        The snapshot of a project at a specific point in time, identified by a version identifier.